 Visit the Grand Canyon National Park website for additional information about entrance fees.

 Facilities vary a great deal.
 Wheelchairs can be rented from Bright Angel Bicycles.
-To obtain a temporary acess pass to Yaki Point Road and Hermit Road, inquire at entrance stations, visitor centers, or transportation desks.
+To obtain a temporary access pass to Yaki Point Road and Hermit Road, inquire at entrance stations, visitor centers, or transportation desks.

 No tickets are required, and bus stops are clearly marked throughout the park by signs.
 The National Park Service offers a selection of maps, including a map of parking and shuttle bus routes in the park.
-Visit Grand Canyon National Park Service for additional information.
+Visit Grand Canyon National Park Service website for additional information.